RestComm/PerfCorder/README.md

 -f  Frequency in seconds.
 Default is 4.
 -o  Output directory.
 Default is ./target.
 -c  Copy this path into conf dir.
 Default is empty.
+-j  Path to join file where sorted classes are listed -p  Pattern mode.
+PID is a grep pattern applied to jps output, to find actual PID.
+-r  Rotate mode, specify seconds for snapshot creation.
+By default is disabled/-1 -d  minutes to hold snapshots before removal.
+Default is 1440 -n enable network capture using tshark
 -h  --Displays this help message.
 No further functions are performed.

 Example: pc_start_collect.sh -f 1 -c /opt/conf java_pid